What is a Property Survey?

+What sort of property survey do I need is a question we ask when buying a house.
 The house we live in is the most significant financial investment most of us will make.
-Despite this, many choose to buy ‘blindly’ by not having a survey done before they commit to the purchase of their home.
+Despite this, many choose to buy ‘blindly’ by not having a conveyancing survey done before we commit to the purchase of our home.

-A survey report will tell you everything you need to know about the fabric of the building you are buying.
+A property survey will tell you everything you need to know about the fabric of the building you are buying.
 It can:-

 - be a useful tool for negotiating a price reduction if repairs are needed